jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/detailed_doc1.md

 - `eigenvals`: A numpy array of eigenvalues.
 - `r_err_sscp`: A scalar representing the residual error sum of squares and cross products.
 - `r_contrast`: A scalar representing the contrast sum of squares and cross products.
-- `df_resid`: A scalar representing the residual degrees of freedom.
+- `df_resid`: A scalar representing the degrees of freedom for the residuals.
-- `tolerance`: A scalar representing the tolerance value for determining if an eigenvalue is greater than zero.
+- `tolerance`: A scalar representing the tolerance value for determining if an eigenvalue is greater than the tolerance.

 The function performs several mathematical operations and procedures to calculate various statistics related to multivariate analysis.
 Here is a breakdown of the mathematical operations performed:

 1. The function initializes variables `v`, `p`, `q`, and `s` based on the input parameters.
-2. It creates a boolean array `ind` by checking if each eigenvalue is greater than the tolerance value.
+2. It creates a boolean array `ind` by checking if each eigenvalue is greater than the tolerance.
-3. It calculates the number of eigenvalues greater than the tolerance value and assigns it to `n_e`.
+3. It calculates the number of eigenvalues greater than the tolerance and assigns it to `n_e`.
-4. It creates two new arrays `eigv2` and `eigv1` by filtering the eigenvalues based on the boolean array `ind` and performing element-wise operations.
+4. It creates two new arrays `eigv2` and `eigv1` by filtering the eigenvalues based on the boolean array `ind` and performing element-wise operations on the filtered eigenvalues.
-5. It calculates the values for the "Wilks' lambda", "Pillai's trace", "Hotelling-Lawley trace", and "Roy's greatest root" statistics using the filtered eigenvalues and assigns them to the corresponding cells in a pandas DataFrame called `results`.
+5. It calculates the values for four different statistics: Wilks' lambda, Pillai's trace, Hotelling-Lawley trace, and Roy's greatest root.
+These values are stored in a pandas DataFrame called `results`.
-6. It calculates the values for the degrees of freedom and F-statistics for each statistic using the input parameters and the calculated values from the previous step.
+6. It calculates the degrees of freedom and F-values for each statistic using the calculated values and stores them in the `results` DataFrame.
-7. It calculates the p-values for each F-statistic using the calculated F-values and the degrees of freedom.
+7. It calculates the p-values for each statistic using the F-values and the degrees of freedom.
-8. It assigns the calculated degrees of freedom, F-values, and p-values to the corresponding cells in the `results` DataFrame.
-9. Finally, it returns the `results` DataFrame.
+8. Finally, it returns the `results` DataFrame.

 Here is the LaTex code for the equations used in the function: